MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 The SVCB record is defined specifically within the Internet ("IN") Class ({{!RFC1035}}).

-SvcPriority is a number in the range 0-65535, TargetName is a `<domain-name>` ({{!RFC1035}} Section 5.1), and the SvcParams are a whitespace-separated list, with each SvcParam consisting of a SvcParamKey=SvcParamValue pair or a standalone SvcParamKey.
+SvcPriority is an integer in the range 0-65535.

+TargetName is a `<domain-name>` ({{!RFC1035}} Section 5.1).

+SvcParams are a whitespace-separated list, with each SvcParam consisting of a SvcParamKey=SvcParamValue pair or a standalone SvcParamKey.
+SvcParams in MAY appear in any order, but each SvcParamKey MUST NOT appear more than once.

+The SvcParamKey is constructed from lower-case alphanumeric characters and "-".
 SvcParamKeys are subject to IANA control ({{svcparamregistry}}).

-Each SvcParamKey SHALL appear at most once in the SvcParams.
-In presentation format, SvcParamKeys are lower-case alphanumeric strings.
-Key names should contain 1-63 characters from the ranges "a"-"z", "0"-"9", and "-".
-In ABNF {{!RFC5234}},

-    alpha-lc      = %x61-7A   ;  a-z
-    SvcParamKey   = 1*63(alpha-lc / DIGIT / "-")
-    SvcParam      = SvcParamKey ["=" SvcParamValue]
-    SvcParamValue = char-string
-    value         = *OCTET

-The SvcParamValue is parsed using the character-string decoding algorithm ({{decoding}}), producing a `value`.
-The `value` is then validated and converted into wire-format in a manner specific to each key.

-When the "=" is omitted, the `value` is interpreted as empty.

-Unrecognized keys are represented in presentation format as "keyNNNNN" where NNNNN is the numeric value of the key type without leading zeros.
+An unrecognized or generic SvcParamKey is represented as "keyNNNNN" where NNNNN is the numeric value of the key type without leading zeros.
-A SvcParam in this form SHALL be parsed as specified above, and the decoded `value` SHALL be used as its wire format encoding.

-For some SvcParamKeys, the `value` corresponds to a list or set of items.
-Presentation formats for such keys SHOULD use a comma-separated list ({{value-list}}).

-SvcParams in presentation format MAY appear in any order, but keys MUST NOT be repeated.
+The SvcParamValue is a `<character-string>` ({{!RFC1035}} Section 5.1) expressed in one of two ways: a quote (") delimited string, or a contiguous sequence of characters without interior spaces.

+Because a SvcParamValue is a text string several special encodings are necessary to allow arbitrary data to be included.
+In particular:

+\X      where X is any character other than a digit (0-9), is
+        used to quote that character so that any special meaning does not apply.
+For example, "\," can be used to place a comma within a list element.

+\DDD    where each D is a digit is the octet corresponding to
+        the decimal number described by DDD.
+The resulting octet is assumed to be text and is not checked for special meaning.

+The form and content of a SvcParamValue and its conversion to wire format is specific to the corresponding SvcParamKey.

+When the "=" is omitted, the SvcParamValue is interpreted as empty.

 ## RDATA wire format